-Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost-sharing as payment in full.
+Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
-The most recent list of providers is available on our website at www.nascentiahealthplus.org services.
-The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Nascentia Dual Advantage authorizes use of out-of-network providers.
-See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.
+The most recent list of providers and suppliers is also available on our website at www.nascentiahealthplus.org.